sajjjadayobi/sajjjadayobi/README.md

 # Hi there, I'm Sajjad Ayoubi 👋

 ## Machine Learning Engineer
-- 🔬 currently learning about advanced research topics in NLP and Graph Neural Networks
+- 🔬 currently learning a lot of topics :)